-1. Stop the engine, remove the key from the panel and close the sea cock.

-2. Remove the cover of the raw water pump.

-3. Remove the gasket A.
+- 1. Stop the engine, remove the key from the panel and close the sea cock. - 2.
+Remove the top cover flange of the raw water pump (6 screws). - 3.
+Remove the gasket A.

-4. Mark the position of the neoprene impeller B inside the pump in order to install it in the correct position in case of reinstallation.

-5. Carefully remove the impeller using an extractor.

-6. Inspect the impeller.
+- 4. With a permanent pen, mark the position of the neoprene impeller inside the pump in order to install it in the correct position in case of reinstallation. - 5. gently pull off the impeller in using an extractor. - 6.
+Closely inspect the impeller.
 Check for damaged, cracked, broken missing or flattened vanes.
 Change the impeller if it is damaged.
-Clean and drain the raw water system if parts of the impeller are missing.

-7. Inspect the cover and the gasket for corrosion or damage.
-Change it if they are damaged.

-8. Lubricate the inside of the pump and the cover with water-proof grease for rubber.

-9. Install the impeller.
+Toroughly clean and drain the raw water system if parts of the impeller are missing. - 7.
+Inspect the cover and the gasket for corrosion or damage.
+Change it if they are damaged. - 8.
+Lubricate the inside of the pump and the cover with waterproof grease for rubber. - 9.
+Install the impeller.
 If reinstalling the old one, place it at the same location using the mark done previously.
 Rotate the impeller in the same direction as the engine rotation.
-Lubricate the impeller with waterproof grease for rubber.

-- 10. Install the gasket and the cover on the pump housing. - 11.
+Lubricate the impeller with waterproof grease for rubber. - 10.
+Install the gasket and the cover on the pump housing. - 11.
 Open the sea cock, check for leaks.
 Prime the raw water system by adding water through the raw water filter if necessary. - 12.
 Start the engine and check for leaks.